Dear stressed out science student: here are the answers to your questions about #sciencelife.

 - Entrepreneurship (work at or have your own start-up)

 There are a lot more options — doing science research trains you to be really good at analytical thinking and problem-solving, which are of course relevant to pretty much everything.
-The skillset you earn from an MSc or PhD degree can be re-framed to be applicable to nearly anything you want, thought it’s not always easy or obvious, especially with a lack of formal training in most graduate programs.
+The skillset you earn from an MSc or PhD degree can be re-framed to be applicable to nearly anything you want, though it’s not always easy or obvious, especially with a lack of formal training in most graduate programs.

 While I always knew I wanted to pursue science, 6 year-old me had no idea that it would look like what I now do everyday in the lab… hell, not even 22 year-old me who applied for graduate school really knew.